Ask Doctor for Free

 Taking an antacid can help ease the pain and remove the sour taste in your mouth.

-Among the more common GERD symptoms is chronic cough.
+Among the more common signs and symptoms of GERD is chronic cough.
 In particular, GERD causes an unexplained dry cough because it irritates your esophagus and throat.

 In some cases, this cough can even cause hoarseness in your voice or sore throat.